One dead, one injured in crash in Hancock County

-An unidentified man was killed and a passenger injured Wednesday in a crash on Mount Desert Island.
+An unidentified man was killed and a passenger injured Wednesday in a crash in Hancock County.

 The driver of a truck died after being thrown from the vehicle as it rolled over late Wednesday morning on a remote dirt road in Township 34, said Stephen McCausland, spokesman for the Maine Department of Public Safety.

-The passenger suffered slight injury, McCausland said.
+The passenger suffered a slight injury, McCausland said.

-Maine State Police and forest rangers are investigating the accident, McCausland said.
+Maine State Police and forest rangers are investigating the crash, McCausland said.

 This story will be updated.